Louis Billot: Biography

 He taught at the Catholic University of Angers from 1879 to 1882 and made his final vows as a Jesuit on 2 February 1883, while teaching at the Jesuit Scholasticate on Jersey.
 In 1885, Billot became a professor of dogmatic theology at the Pontifical Gregorian University in Rome.
 In addition his academic post, he was named a consultor to the Holy Office on 19 June 1909.

 A keen proponent of Thomistic scholasticism, Billot became a leading figure in metaphysical and speculative theology.
 He produced numerous published works and attracted many students.
 He was instrumental in drafting Pope Pius X's 1907 encyclical Pascendi dominici gregis and was a close friend of Fr.
 Henri Le Floch, rector of the French Seminary in Rome.

 Pius X created him Cardinal Deacon of Santa Maria in Via Lata in the consistory of 27 November 1911.
 Billot was one of the cardinal electors in the conclaves of 1914 and 1922.
-During the 1914 conclave, the knowledge that two of his nephews had died fighting in the French Army impacted his vote.
+During the 1914 conclave, the knowledge that two of his nephews had died fighting in the French Army affected his vote.
 He was also one of the three Cardinal-Presidents of the Pontifical Academy "S. Tommaso" in Rome, together with Benedetto Lorenzelli and Michele Lega.
 He was appointed a member of the Pontifical Biblical Commission on 6 February 1923.

 Resignation as cardinal

 Billot's support for the deeply conservative movement Action Française eventually created tension between him and the Holy See.
 Pope Pius XI believed that the movement used Catholicism for its own political ends and placed the movement's newspaper on the Index Librorum Prohibitorum, which meant that it was banned from all Catholic homes.
 Billot expressed strong disagreement with the decision, saying that the political activities of monarchist Catholics ought not to be censured by Rome.

 On 13 September 1927, in a meeting with Pope Pius XI, Billot submitted a letter asking to be allowed to resign as cardinal.
 The Pope had a document drafted for his signature and accepted the resignation eight days later on 21 September.
 The Pope announced Billot's change in status to the College of Cardinals at the consistory on 19 December, saying: "The autograph letter with which he tendered his resignation adduced such high spiritual motives, and in such grave circumstances, that after much thought and prayer we decided to accept them."
 Billot had asked to be allowed to resign several times before.

 Action Française suggested that the papal action against the newspaper had provoked Billot's action.
-The Vatican said his meeting with the Pope was amicable and attributed his resignation to his age, which was 81.
+The Holy See said his meeting with the Pope was amicable and attributed his resignation to his age (he was 81).
 It said he had only an academic interest in Action Française.

 He was the only cardinal to resign that rank during the twentieth century, though others relinquished the rights and privileges of the office while retaining the title.

 Billot died at the Jesuit Novitiate of Galloro, near Ariccia, outside Rome, at the age of 85.
 He is buried in the Jesuit chapel of the Campo Verano cemetery.